It finally came last Thursday,

 That family was a blessing.

-Their love is still a blessing, one that I know I didn't deserve
+Their love is still a blessing, one that I know I didn't

 but I'm so grateful they gave it anyways.